PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 5. Installing PhyloAcc from bioconda

-Now that a Anaconda has been installed and a conda environment set up you are ready to install PhyloAcc from bioconda!
+Now that a conda environment is set up you are ready to install PhyloAcc from bioconda!

 To install PhyloAcc, run the command: